benpapworth/waftools/doc/index.rst

 ========
 The *waftools* package contains a collection of tools for the waf_ build environment.

-The **waf** framework provides a meta build system allowing users to create concrete build systems.
-Out of the box it provides support for building and installation of programs for a myriad of programming languages (C, C++, Java, Python, Fortran, Lua, ...), when needed new functions (e.g. source code checking) can be added to a concrete build solution using **waf** *tools* which can be imported and used in *wscript* build files.
-See the wafbook_ for a detailed description of the **waf** meta build system structure and usage.
+The waf_ framework provides a meta build system allowing users to create concrete build systems.
+Out of the box it provides support for building and installation of programs for a myriad of programming languages (C, C++, Java, Python, Fortran, Lua, ...), when needed new functions (e.g. source code checking) can be added to a concrete build solution using *tools* which can be imported and used in *wscript* build files.
+See the wafbook_ for a detailed description of the waf_ meta build system structure and usage.

 The *waftools* package provides a collection of *tools* focused on development projects using the C/C++ programming languages.
-When installed these tools can be imported and used from any *wscript* file of a concrete *waf* build system.
+When installed these tools can be imported and used from any *wscript* file of a concrete waf_ build system.
 Following provides a non-exhausting list of functions provided by this package:

 - C/C++ source code checking using **CppCheck** (including *HTML* reports)